haxeui/haxeui-guides/001-Guides/004-Styling.md

 ![](_assets/styling_autosized_vbox.png)

-You notice that the vbox has taken the size of the label. ( The label has the size of the text)
+You'll notice that the vbox has taken the size of the label.
+(The label has the size of the text)

 ### Using specific size